 A capstone experience is one in which you are in a position to lead a group of people to accomplish a certain goal over an extended period of time, such as a semester or over the summer.
 For the Leadership Minor, we ask that you participate in a capstone experience, either as part of a class or of your own design, after most of your leadership coursework is complete.
 Students completing the Certificate of Engaged Leadership and Dyson Fellows program will complete a capstone experience with an ePortfolio as part of their respective programs.

-Examples of appropriate roles in which you can serve in an extended leadership capacity include captain of a sports team, community volunteer, residential life leader, officer in a club, fraternity or sorority, etc. If you are not sure whether an experience you have participated in is sufficient for your capstone requirement, contact Dr. Marvin Pritts.
+Examples of appropriate roles in which you can serve in an extended leadership capacity include captain of a sports team, community volunteer, residential life leader, officer in a club, fraternity or sorority, etc. If you are not sure whether an experience you have participated in is sufficient for your capstone requirement, contact Dr. Donna L. Haeger (Dyson) or Dr. Marvin Pritts (all non-Dyson students).

 Before you begin the capstone experience:

-- Send a description to the minor program coordinator of what you plan to do and identify two or three learning outcomes related to leadership that you want to achieve during the experience.
+- Send a description to your faculty advisor in the Leadership Minor, with a copy to the minor program coordinator, of what you plan to do and identify two or three learning outcomes related to leadership that you want to achieve during the experience.

 - Design your capstone experience so that at the end, you will be able to respond to the prompts found in this LEAD Capstone Rubric.